cozy/cozy.github.io/src/dev/konnector.md

 The `fields` property allow you to set credentials for the targeted web service, such as `login` and `password` as if they come from [Cozy Stack].
 The `COZY_URL` property will be used later.

-As explained earlier, the demo website [books.toscrape.com](http://books.toscrape.com) do not need any credentials.
+As explained earlier, the demo website [books.toscrape.com](http://books.toscrape.com) does not need any credentials.
 But for the code to run without error, you need to register a _fake_ login and a _fake_ password:

 ```json